data-altinn-no/oed-authz/README.md

 If no relation (ie. role assignement) exists, an empty `roleAssignments` array will be returned.

 ## Internal usage

+Supply a `PipRequest`-body with one or both the `from` and `to` properties set to norwegian identification numbers for the deceased (estate) and heir (recipient), respectively.

+There are two functionally equivalent endpoints with different auth policies:

+### Platform auth

-Internal (platform and DD application) consumers should use the `/api/v1/pip` endpoint.
+Platform consumers should use the `/api/v1/pip/platform` endpoint.
 This requires a platform-token where the `urn:altinn:app` claim is set to `platform.authorization`.

-Supply a `PipRequest`-body with one or both the `from` and `to` properties set to norwegian identification numbers for the deceased (estate) and heir (recipient), respectively.
+### App auth

+Internal app consumers (ie. DD master app) should use the `/api/v1/pip/app` endpoint.
+This requires a Maskinporten-token with the scope `altinn:dd:internal`

 ## Local development setup